 “Arriving at an accurate diagnosis is a complicated, collaborative process that involves many players in the health care system working together,” said Jennifer Lenoci-Edwards, RN, MPH, Director, Patient Safety, Institute for Healthcare Improvement.
 “It’s critically important to better understand the process and improve its accuracy.”

-“To improve patient care, we need to learn what interventions work and which ones improve diagnostic performance most effectively,” added Graber.
+“To improve patient care, we need to learn which interventions work and which ones improve diagnostic performance most effectively,” added Graber.

 About the Institute for Healthcare Improvement (IHI)